Seagat2011/TD-AMERITRADE-ONLINE-TRADING-PLATFORM/README.md

 ## METHODOLOGY

-The platform engine is a trend-following neural network, based upon Adrain T. Mitroi's seminal paper, "Applied Behavioral Finance: Investor Biases, Performance Reversions to The Mean, And Trend Following", published in 2014, during his tenure at The Bucharest Academy of Econmics of Romania, which states: option strike prices do not often reflect the true intrinsic value of the underlying asset;
+The platform engine is a scale-invariant tensor trend-following artificial neural network, based upon Adrain T. Mitroi's seminal paper, "Applied Behavioral Finance: Investor Biases, Performance Reversions to The Mean, And Trend Following", published in 2014, during his tenure at The Bucharest Academy of Econmics of Romania, which states: option strike prices do not often reflect the true intrinsic value of the underlying asset;